Icelandic sweater story

 Text and photos by Esmee van Loon and Willemijne van Zelst.

 Esmee van Loon and Willemijne van Zelst are the photography and design duo Curly and Straight, based in the Netherlands.
 Every year they travel to different places to make a story about a typical subject or product from the country they’re visiting.
-They visited Reykjavík to find out more about the Icelandic sweater.
+They visited Reykjavík to find out more about this symbolic sweater.

 This article first appeared in the Icelandair Stopover magazine, winter 2019